s1vrn/Synklab/README.md

 The newsletter form calls the backend endpoint, which relays the request to Mailchimp using these credentials.

+## Deploying to Vercel

+This repo is configured for a monorepo deploy:

+- `frontend/` → built with `@vercel/static-build` (Vite output served as static assets).
+- `backend/api/*.js` → deployed as Vercel Serverless Functions (Express server remains for local development).

+Steps:

+1. Push the latest changes to GitHub.
+2. In Vercel, create a new project pointing to this repository.
+3. Set the root directory to the repository root (so the provided `vercel.json` is used).
+4. Define the environment variables listed above in the Vercel project settings.
+5. Trigger a deploy; Vercel will build the frontend and provision `/api/*` routes automatically.

 ## Inspiration

 Design language inspired by [SEO Specialist](https://www.seospecialist.ma/) while tailored to SynkLab’s brand voice.